AjinkyaGhadge/ajinkyaghadge.github.io/_pages/about.md

 ---
 ## Education

 I am Ajinkya Ghadge.
 I am currently a Graduate Student at UMass.
 I completed my Bachelors in Computer Science in 2016 and worked as a Software Engineer at Persistent Systems for more than a year.
-I had the opportunity to work in rotation on development, DevOps, support and testing tasks for a leading Foreign Exchange Client.
+I had the opportunity to work towards development and automation of simulation and testing platform used by a leading ForEx bank.
 It has provided a great overview of Software Engineering process to me.
 Before starting my masters, I wanted to explore some other aspects of Computer Science and Software engineering, and I worked as a freelancer on software engineering tasks for machine learning.
 I took up Graduate studies for the rigorous CS curriculum at UMass and I felt it would help me with longevity in my Software engineering career.

 ## Work Experience